doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 | PASS               | **F**|     | T    | T       |
 | PATTERN            | T    | T   |      |         |

-Once a keypair has been generated the system will not let you revert to NONE unless the app has been deleted / the pair removed hence the N/A. This looks like
+Once a keypair has been generated the system will not let you revert to NONE (regardless of if the `KeyStore` is encrypted or not) unless the app has been deleted / the pair removed hence the N/A. This looks like

 [![Disabled NONE options](https://raw.githubusercontent.com/doridori/doridori.github.io/master/images/blog/keystore_lock_disabled.jpg)]